Notre Dame Reimagined: Le Remède de Fortune

 The programme centres on Guillaume de Machaut's Le Remède de Fortune, a long narrative poem with embedded songs that stands as one of the defining works of fourteenth-century courtly culture.
 A young poet, convinced he has broken faith with his beloved Lady Fortune, spirals into panic before encountering Lady Hope, who offers not rescue but instruction.
 Machaut traces this journey through a sequence of fixed forms – laments, dances and intricate polyphonic textures – each demanding a finely judged balance of musical detail and emotional insight.

 In this performance, courtly love – so often mistakenly framed as an entirely European invention – is heard through echoes of al-Andalus and the Islamic poetic and musical thought that helped to shape it.
 The oud enters not as embellishment but as a reminder that fourteenth-century France existed within a wider musical and cultural landscape.
 Its sound threads through Machaut's lines in ways that feel less like commentary and more like recognition, revealing Arabic influences in the music of Notre Dame.
-The interplay of voice and oud, AI-generated sound and visuals and immersive spatial acoustics together extend the piece's geometry.
+The interplay of voice and oud, AI-generated sound and immersive spatial acoustics together extend the piece's geometry.